Marker Logo

 this page online

-Gray's courageous actions.
+artifacts and moved them to the U.S. Patent Office.
+The continued existence of family heirlooms that had once belonged to Martha Custis Washington and President George Washington can be attributed to Selina Gray's courageous actions.
 After their emancipation, Thornton and Selina Gray purchased a 10-acre property in present-day Green Valley in 1867 and lived there for the remainder of their lives.
 The Gray family helped found the Green Valley neighborhood and their descendants continue this legacy of community in Arlington.

 Topics.
 This historical marker is listed in these topic lists: African AmericansSettlements & SettlersWar, US CivilWomen.
 A significant historical month for this entry is May 1861.

 Location.
 38° 51.798′ N, 77° 4.552′ W. Marker is in Arlington, Virginia, in Arlington County.
 It is in Columbia Heights.
-Marker is at the intersection of 12th Street South and South Ross Street, on the right when traveling east on 12th Street South.
+It is at the intersection of 12th Street South and South Ross Street, on the right when traveling east on 12th Street South.
 Touch for map.
 Marker is at or near this postal address: 1201 S Ross St, Arlington VA 22204, United States of America.
 Touch for directions.

 Selina Gray Marker image.
 Click for full size.

-Photographed By Devry Becker Jones (CC0), January 16, 2022
+Photographed by Devry Becker Jones (CC0), January 16, 2022

 2. Selina Gray Marker